 It’s all fixed now.
 I still need to go back and manually import all the pics that got skipped but it’s all automated again.
 Yay!

 In other tech fails, I installed Chromium on an old laptop and for some reason, the CD drive will not re-install windows.
 Granted it’s an old copy but it should work.
 The BIOS settings are all good and the drive is functioning so I’m leaning toward blaming the install disc.
 It crashes after loading the software and drivers to install and I get the blue screen of death.
 I’m not too upset as I hate Windows 10.
 It’s clunky, ugly, and just not user friendly.
 It tries and fails to be a universal OS between desktop and mobile.
 I’m thinking of just installing Linux.
 I don’t use the laptop that often, but Chromium is still just a wee bit too simple for my needs.
 If I could just port Android it would be fine.
+I used to run Android thru Bluestacks when I had windows installed and I loved it.
 Since it wasn’t ‘designed’ to run Android or Chromium both versions are modified ports, courtesy of 3rd-party vendors.
 Said vendors aren’t really in a position to provide support.
 Anyway, first world problems.

-Well, it now seems that dastardly Cajun, brettcajun has given up on blogging.
+Well, it now seems that dastardly Cajun, BrettCajun has given up on blogging.
 I saw his last update ending his blog and I was a little teary-eyed honestly.
-It seems homer and I are the only two left of our original crew.
+No, Brett not because of you.
+It seems Homer and I are the only two left of our original crew.
 I miss all of them.
 I used to spend a huge chunk of my reading every day catching up on personal blogs and getting to know folks thru their writing.
 It was awesome and made me feel connected to the gay community at large in a way I never thought possible.
 I’m a bit sad to see a lot of that come to an end.
 Everything has its purpose I guess.

 Granted there are plenty of prolific bloggers out there.
 But most of the ones left seem focused on trying to make a buck or be famous, neither of which has ever been my goal.
 I still remember the first blog I ever followed.
 It was a handsome fella out of Wisconsin.
 He moved to Chicago after his blog ended and we lost touch after that.
 I remember feeling a bit foolish reaching out to him at the time.
 I was worried he’d think I was a stalker.
 If I’d only known. hehehe